Partizipien im Deutschen – Erklärungen und Beispiele

 Now, let’s come to the next type of German participles.

-2. The Past Participle (Partizip 2)
+2. The Perfect Participle (Partizip 2)

 So, this second type of German participle can be compared to the past participle in the English language.
 Actually, its usage should be quite clear to you.
 Nevertheless, we will talk about it in the following.
-Of course, the past participle is a little bit more complex in its usage.
+Of course, the perfect participle is a little bit more complex in its usage.

-“Mit den Nachbarn geredet, weiß Frau Schmidt nun bescheid über alles.” – Having talked to the neighbors, Mrs. Schmidt knows everything now.
+“Mit den Nachbarn geredet, weiß Frau Schmidt nun Bescheid über alles.” – Having talked to the neighbors, Mrs. Schmidt knows everything now.

-- Second, as an attributive adjective
+- Second, as an attributive adjective:

 - Fourth and last, it is very important in the passive voice.